DLeirer/machinelearningbootcamp/README.md

 **This step is only required if you are using git clone and not download in the next step**

-Install git if you don't have it: [http://git-scm.com/](http://git-scm.com/)
+Check if you have git by typing `git --version` in your terminal if it returns an error (`command not found`), you can install it: [http://git-scm.com/](http://git-scm.com/)

 Sign up for a GitHub account or sign in if you have one: [github.com](https://github.com)